dirtbags/pcapdb/README.md

 For hardware requirements, see [HARDWARE.md](HARDWARE.md).

+## DESTDIR
+Many things in this file refer to DESTDIR as a pathname prefix.
+The default, and that used by future pcapdb packages, is `/var/pcapdb`.

 ## Architectural Overview
 A PcapDB installation consists of a Search Head and one or more Capture Nodes.
 The Search Head can also be a Capture Node, or it can be a VM somewhere else.
 Wherever it is, the Search Head must be